mictafd-zine/stock-watch/README.md

 ### Deployment

 - Current state; The docker image is pushed to ECR if the code in the `infra/lambda_package` folder changes.
-- We need to force teh deployment of the lambda function everytime the docker image is pushed to ECR.
+- Then the lambda function is updated with the new image from ECR, by ulling hte new image using teh CD pipeline.
+- Rest of the infrastructure is updated using the steps below.

 ```bash